-For more information contact:

-Office of Student Assessment

-500 Grand Concourse Room B-207

-Telephone: (718) 319-7921.
+For more information contact: Office of Student Assessment 500 Grand Concourse Room B-207 Telephone: (718) 319-7921 www.cuny.edu/academics/testing.
+The CUNY website contains the most current and up-todate information about the CUNY tests and current policy.